-1. colonel a) workings of the government 2. formation b) 3. prime minister 4. alliance c) to give temporary lodging and meals to soldiers 4. alliance d) an important official announcement that is usually 5. treaty made to the public 6. proclamation e) traditional legal rights that all English subjects in England were guaranteed 7. salutary neglect f) a group of armed citizens prepared for military service 8. tax at any time g) a high-ranking military official 9. rights of Englishmen h) unbearable 10. burgess - • i) a formal agreement between two or more groups, 11. quarter especially countries trial by jury j) the ability of people in a country to decide their own government the head of the government in some countries 13. massacre k) 14. intolerable I) a case of law decided by a group of one's fellow citizens 15. militia m) an unofficial British policy of not enforcing rules and regulations in the colonies 16. self-determination n) a soldier paid to fight for a country or a cause that they 17. mercenary are not native to or in support of 18. encrypted o) the violent killing of defenseless people 19. treason p) a representative to the legislature in colonial Virginia or Maryland q) an agreement between two nations to help each other in wartime r) a disloval act against one's country often by helping
+1. colonel a) money that people are required to pay to support the workings of the government 2. formation b) an arrangement of people or things acting as one unit 3. prime minister c) to give temporary lodging and meals to soldiers 4. alliance d) an important official announcement that is usually 5. treaty made to the public 6. proclamation e) traditional legal rights that all English subjects in England were guaranteed 7. salutary neglect f) a group of armed citizens prepared for military service 8. tax at any time 9. rights of Englishmen g) a high-ranking military official 10. burgess h) unbearable quarter i) a formal agreement between two or more groups, especially countries 12. trial by jury j) the ability of people in a country to decide their own government 13. massacre k) the head of the government in some countries 14. intolerable I) a case of law decided by a group of one's fellow citizens 15. militia m) an unofficial British policy of not enforcing rules and 16. self-determination regulations in the colonies 17. mercenary n) a soldier paid to fight for a country or a cause that they are not native to or in support of 18. encrypted o) the violent killing of defenseless people 19. treason p) a representative to the legislature in colonial Virginia or Maryland q) an agreement between two nations to help each other in wartime r) a disloyal act against one's country, often by helping an enemy s) coded or concealed